Dry Skin Medical Term: Symptoms, Causes, And Treatment

 How Is Xerosis Of The Skin Diagnosed?

+Xerosis of the skin is diagnosed using a series of tests.
 Our first step will be to look at your medical history.
 We will discuss with you any conditions you have, as well as any medications or skin treatments you are currently using.
 This information will help us determine what could be causing your xerosis.

 We may also perform a skin biopsy.
 A small piece of tissue from the affected area on your skin is removed and examined under a microscope in the laboratory.